Frequently Asked Questions

 No previous weaving experience or specialist tools are necessary as we will guide you through the process.

-Please let us know as soon as possible if you would like to help weave a part of the coffin so that a convenient time and date can be arranged.
+Please let us know as soon as possible if you would like to help weave a part of the coffin, or would like photos, so that a convenient time and date can be arranged.

 How can I personalise my coffin?